Sagarbisht01/Wikipedia_clone/README.md

 ## Introduction

 Welcome to the WebD Wikipedia Clone project!
 This web application is a simple clone of Wikipedia, built using HTML, CSS, and JavaScript.
-It allows users to search for articles, view their contents, and edit articles just like the real Wikipedia.The project fetches search result from this [API](https://en.wikipedia.org/w/api.php).
+It allows users to search for articles and view their contents just like the real Wikipedia.The project fetches search result from this [API](https://en.wikipedia.org/w/api.php).

 The project is designed to help me learn web development concepts and improve my skills by creating a functional web application.
 Feel free to use this project as a starting point for your web development journey!.